apache/airflow/docs/howto/email-config.rst

   subject_template = /path/to/my_subject_template_file
   html_content_template = /path/to/my_html_content_template_file

-If you want to check which email is currently set, you can use ``airflow config get-value email email_backend`` command as in the example below.
+If you want to check which email backend is currently set, you can use ``airflow config get-value email email_backend`` command as in the example below.

 .. code-block:: bash